Kevin Grimes (soccer)

-Kevin Grimes (born October 9, 1967, in St. Louis, Missouri) is a former U.S. National Team player who played five seasons in the American Professional Soccer League, one in the USISL and one each in Iceland and Major League Soccer.
+Kevin Grimes (born October 9, 1967) is a former U.S. National Team player who played five seasons in the American Professional Soccer League, one in the USISL and one each in Iceland and Major League Soccer.
 He also earned five caps with the U.S. National Team in 1988.
 Grimes made over 20 appearances for the U.S. National Team from 1988 to 1990 that were not official international caps, but rather international matches versus other professional clubs from Central and South America.

 Player

 Youth

-Grimes grew up in St. Louis, Missouri where he played youth soccer with the Scott Gallagher Soccer Club.
+Grimes grew up in St. Louis, where he played youth soccer with the Scott Gallagher Soccer Club.
 In 1984, he won the McGuire Cup National Championship with Scott Gallagher.
 He also attended Rosary High School where he was both a 1986 Parade Magazine All-American and National Defender of the Year his senior year.
 After high school, Grimes attended Southern Methodist University from 1986 to 1989.
 He was a 1988 and 1989 NSCAA First Team All-American.
 He was also a Herman Award (National Player of the Year) finalist in both his junior and senior year at SMU.
 His senior year, he was third in the voting.
 He graduated in 1990 with a bachelor's degree in Economics.